-In the early 1970's Robbie and husband Bill fell in love with minerals and began on their life long collecting journey.
-After realizing that they couldn’t have one of everything, they took the advice of their mentors, Wayne and Dona Leicht, and narrowed their focus.
-They picked Arizona Miniatures learning not only about the vast array of minerals from Arizona but the mining and history of the state as well.
+In the early 1970's Robbie and husband Bill fell in love with minerals and began on their life-long collecting journey.
+After realizing that they could not have one of everything, they took the advice of their mentors, Wayne and Dona Leicht, and narrowed their focus.
+They picked Arizona Miniatures, learning not only about the vast array of minerals from Arizona but the mining and history of the state as well.
 Minerals from their collection have been included in various publications such as American Mineral Treasures and the Mineralogical Record.
 Their calcite from Ray Arizona won best Arizona Calcite at a TGMS Show.
-A large part of her collection is on display at the University of Arizona Gem And Mineral Museum.
+A large part of her collection is on display at the University of Arizona Gem and Mineral Museum.